 Many of these duffel bags aren’t going to include separate pouches for your skates, however, so you need to be 100% certain that you bring your blade guards with you.
 You don’t want to toss unguarded ice skates into your duffel bag and then have someone else probably around in there when they’re looking for the headphones that you said they could borrow, that’s for sure!

 You can find these kinds of duffel bags in almost every size, every fabric, and every color imaginable and they do a pretty reasonable job as an alternative.

 Backpacks – especially those usually used by day trippers and campers – are also a fantastic alternative as far as ice skating bags are concerned, but they do have a lot of drawbacks you’ll have to be aware of.

-Many of these backpacks are going to include some kind of separate pouch which you can use for your ice skates, but even then you have to be sure that your skates are completely dry and that they have their guards.
+Many of these backpacks are going to include some separate pouch which you can use for your ice skates, but even then you have to be sure that your skates are completely dry and that they have their guards.
 Most of these pouches aren’t going to be waterproof or ripstop (though some may be).

 Backpacks loaded down with heavy ice skates and everything else you have brought with you to the rink can also be more than a little bit uncomfortable (especially if you’re only using one shoulder strap at a time), so look for backpacks and ice-skating bag options that evenly distribute the weight across your shoulders and your back.

 You don’t want to find your athletic ability compromised out on the ice just because you had to toss your skates into the back of a backpack and trudge them all the way down to the side of the rink.